searchspring/snap/README.md

 ### Search
-After the controller has been initialized, the search method must be invoked for the finder to fetch it's initial data.
+After the controller has been initialized, the search method must be invoked for the finder to fetch its initial data.
 In the example above, this is being invoked in the DomTargeter

 ```typescript
 finder.search();
 ```

 ### Find
 After selection(s) have been made, the user will click on a 'Find' button.
-This click event should invoke the `find` method of the Finder controller which will redirect to the specified `url` in the config, along with it's selection data.
+This click event should invoke the `find` method of the Finder controller which will redirect to the specified `url` in the config, along with its selection data.

 ```typescript
 finder.find();